Holo5/Engine/DOCUMENTATION.md

 After these check, we can call ``update()`` method and update all Tweens. ***The update() name is too generic for tweening, I will change that.***

+### needPositionUpdate()
+Object are displayed, but they move sometime: on stage dragging or because of tweens (or for some other reason, but anyway).
+We need to update positions after these checks:
+- If stage's positions is changed
+- If tweens need it
+- If a new texture need it ?

+Once these checks done, we can call the ``updatePositions(stagePosition)`` and move everything.